About Trompe L'oeil

 U n i t e d S t a t e s E u r o p e S o u t h A m e r i c a A s i a

-Eric Jonsson paints murals and canvasses.
+Jonsson paints murals and canvasses.
 He is commissioned to create unique works of art for patrons across the United States, in Europe, South America and Asia.
 His murals and canvasses are painted from imagination, meaning that the realistic looking places exist only in Jonsson's art which you can view here.